 - Sodium metabisulfite: Sodium metabisulfite is an inorganic chemical that helps decay seasoned tree stumps.
 It’s not meant for use on green stumps that may regrow.

-The chemicals in stump killers are often toxic and can irritate skin and eyes or trigger respiratory symptoms if the fumes are inhaled.
+The chemicals in tree-stump killers are often toxic and can irritate skin and eyes or trigger respiratory symptoms if the fumes are inhaled.
 The manufacturer will usually suggest wearing chemical-resistant gloves and goggles.
-For ultimate protection, consider wearing a respiratory mask and protective clothing, including long pants and a long-sleeve shirt.
+Consider wearing a respiratory mask and protective clothing for ultimate protection, including long pants and a long-sleeve shirt.
 Keep children and pets away when treating the stump, and cover the treated stump with a tarp or board during the decomposition process.

 Some types of stump remover, especially those containing potassium nitrate, are flammable, so don’t use them near an open flame or smoke during application.

-Various chemical stump killers may come with slightly different instructions, but the following application method is standard.
+Various chemical tree-stump killers may come with slightly different instructions, but the following application method is standard:

 - Using a chainsaw, cut the stump low to the ground and remove side bark to reveal as much surface area as possible.

 - Drill holes in the surface of the stump (more than a few inches in diameter).
-Alternately, use a chainsaw to cut grooves on the stump’s surface.
+Alternatively, use a chainsaw to cut grooves on the stump’s surface.